Egypt's Mursi faces judicial revolt over decree

 POLARISATION

-In a sign of the polarisation in the country, the Muslim Brotherhood called its own protests that day to support the president's decree.
+In a sign of the polarisation in the country, the Muslim Brotherhood - the group that propelled Mursi to power - called its own protests that day to support the president's decree.

+"We are facing a historic moment in which we either complete our revolution or we abandon it to become prey for a group that has put its narrow party interests above the national interest," the liberal Dustour Party said in a statement.

-Mursi also assigned himself new authority to sack the prosecutor general, who was appointed during the Mubarak era, and appoint a new one.
-The dismissed prosecutor general, Abdel Maguid Mahmoud, was given a hero's welcome at the Judges' Club.
+Mursi also assigned himself new authority to sack the prosecutor general - a Mubarak hold over - and appoint a new one.
+The dismissed prosecutor general, Abdel Maguid Mahmoud, was given a hero's welcome by several thousand judges who attended the session of Egypt's Judges' Club in Cairo on Saturday.

-In open defiance of Mursi, Ahmed al-Zind, head of the club, introduced Mahmoud by his old title.
+Ahmed al-Zind, head of the Judges' Club, introduced Mahmoud by his old title, in open defiance of Mursi's decree.

 The Mursi administration has defended the decree on the grounds that it aims to speed up a protracted transition from Mubarak's rule to a new system of democratic government.